 Pro or DIY?

 There’s no one right opinion about if you should use a professional voiceover or it’s better to do it yourself.
 It depends.
 In any case, whether you’re thinking of doing your own voiceover or hiring a talent, try to choose one who is experienced in the field of content that you are working on.
-For instance, if you’ve ever created eLearning courses for US air traffic controllers, you surely noticed there are a lot of acronyms and phrasing that needs to be used.
+For instance, if you’ve ever created an online courses for US air traffic controllers, you surely noticed there are a lot of acronyms and phrasing that needs to be used.
 Having someone already steeped in that information definitely helps.

 It makes sense to consider getting a VO artist, especially when you need a voice with character; someone with good inflection, who sounds welcoming, or conveys excitement in their narration.
 Of course, this depends on your budget as well.
 There’s a good article by Lance Blair on what you should look for in a voice over talent for your course: How to Choose Your Narrator for e-Learning Voice Over.

 To decide if you should use a VO talent or do it yourself is always a challenge.
 However, here’s a piece of advice: whatever your budget can allow and whatever your audience responds well to, go for that.

 There’s a guide on the iSpring blog on how to choose the best equipment, and the basics of what to look for.

 However, many of us may not have a wide choice and only have a headset mic.
 In this case, try to do your best when you do get ready to record.
 In the previous lesson, we discussed some tips and tricks for narrators.
 They include:

 - making sure that your voice over artist has lip balm, water or something to keep their mouth from getting dry (because that leads to clicks and pops in the recording);